 Coblentz is one of the few law firms in the country with a practice dedicated to conservation transactions, and we’re proud of the work we do to preserve open space for future generations.

-Our practice draws upon the expertise of attorney William Hutton, one of only a handful of attorneys in the nation who specialize in these complex transactions.
-He works with our team of experienced real estate, tax, and estate planning attorneys to work with the various land trusts and government agencies that are necessary and vital partners in this work.
+Our practice draws upon the experience of attorney William Hutton, one of only a handful of attorneys in the nation who specializes in these complex transactions.
+He collaborates with our team of experienced real estate, tax, and estate planning attorneys to work with the various land trusts and government agencies that are necessary and vital partners in this work.

 We’ve worked on substantial projects throughout the state, from Humboldt County to San Diego.
 Outside of California, we’ve provided counsel on deals in American Samoa, Colorado, Rhode Island, and Wyoming.
 One of our most significant projects was providing tax planning on the conveyance of two conservation easements by Ulupalakua Ranch to Maui Coastal Land Trust, the largest private land conservation transaction ever done in the State of Hawaii.
 It allowed for two-thirds of the ranch’s 18,000 acres to be forever preserved as agricultural and ranch lands, thereby protecting it from being sold piecemeal by future generations.